 Similar to the 'air-ball' in basketball rules, the miss occurs most often when the player takes their eyes off the shot at that key moment before impact.

-The alley is an 18 inch section situated on both side of the court.
+The alley is an 18 inch section situated on both sides of the court.
 The side alley extension marks the area between the singles and doubles sidelines.

 Thus, side alley in badminton terms represents the sections between the boundary tramlines used only in doubles play.

 Note: Learn more about badminton court size, net height, and tramline markings in a different section.